I apologize for the delay in the posts. My computer died and I just got it back this past weekend. I should be able to post later this week on

 When I juxtapose my desire for justice with the verses above, I admit I struggle with what I should do.
 And I admit I’m not sure which way I’m going to end up going.

-I can sue for defamation of character and probably win.
-If I do this, I’ll more than likely win and achieve a modicum of vindication.
+I can sue for defamation of character for the big lies that hurt or smear my name.
+If I do this, I can win and receive a little vindication.

 I can also decide to show mercy and compassion, not sue, not win, and not be vindicated by my acts.